iayanpahwa/iayanpahwa.github.io/_posts/2017-08-06-Reverse-Engineering-IoT-Devices.md

 Next step was to bring the file on my workstation and try to visualize it using Wireshark which is a great tool for stuff like this, I've very basic understanding of using this tool but with some basic tutorial and hands-on, I was able to look around and find some interesting stuff.

-The way the bulb could be working is by taking Red, Green, and Blue or so called RGB values from the applciation and reflecting it by changing corresponding LED colors inside the bulb, or it could be also just taking color name and have a lookup table in it's EEPROM to map the intensities.
+The way the bulb could be working is by taking Red, Green, and Blue or so called RGB values from the application and reflecting it by changing corresponding LED colors inside the bulb, or it could be also just taking color name and have a lookup table in it's EEPROM to map the intensities.
 From couple of past RGB LED based projects, I know from the fact that any color can be mapped with values of Red Green and Blue intensities which are generally in an 8 bit scale.
 0-255, 0 means off and 255 means full intensity of that specific color from RGB, and these intensities are varied using a Pulse Width Modulated signal(PWM) from a timer IC or microcontroller.
 I've made such kind of project in past, if interested go checkout my project [IoT Holicay Lights](https://github.com/iayanpahwa/IoT-Holiday-Lights) and [OpenHAB RGB Controller](https://github.com/iayanpahwa/OpenHab-Particle-MQTT-master), both uses same concept.

 If you look closely on the screenshot below, you'll see some interesting things, which caught my eyes immediately, the destination has two kind of tags/values, the localhost, which is ofcourse our android mobile device, and the other is 'Texas Instruments' with a specific Unique address, Googling it, I found it a BLE based chip by Texas Instruments the 'CC2540' which the bulb is probably using, and the UUIDs we collected from examining GATT services were also example code meant for same chip :D So now without opening the bulb we know what's actually inside it ;)

 ![Wireshark](https://iayanpahwa.github.io/assets/images/BLE/wireshark.png "Analyzing snoop log file using Wireshark")

 Investigating further, there are few types of protocol involved in overall communication as can be seen in wireshark- HCI_E, HCI_C, ATT etc. The ATT seems interesting and applying filter for ATT will only show ATT related packets.
-To only show packets fot ATT, I applied filter for Bluetooth Logical Link Control and Adaptation Protocol (btl2cap) and tried to analyze the packets sent from my local host to light bulb.
+To only show packets for ATT, I applied filter for Bluetooth Logical Link Control and Adaptation Protocol (btl2cap) and tried to analyze the packets sent from my local host to light bulb.

 After investigating 20-40 different packets, I was able to identify the string which had recurrence with slight changes, and here it is